kosh725/kosh725/README.md

  -> heavily interested in rags and am currently building a few native applications that take full advantage of it. currently in the process of training my own models that fully utilise this

- -> currently collecting data, but planning to buildi a classification based neural network that will run on my raspberry pi.
+ -> currently collecting data, but planning to build a classification based neural network that will run on my raspberry pi.

-### what i current do:

- -> i currently work within an AI based startup as a software engineer leveraging AI technology in legally binded smart contracts

- -> currently working on completing my masters in data science by the end of 2024.

  -> building out my meme coffee site, where I express how mocha's should be made and where to find the best cafes in australia that produce them.